 - SPECTARIS and

 - Mechanical Engineering Industry Association (VDMA),

 The LADS JWG will develop an OPC UA Information Model for analytical and laboratory equipment.

-The objective of this group is the creation of a Laboratory Agnostic Device Standard (LADS), a manufacturer-independent open standard, which comprehensively takes on board the requirements of various branches, disciplines and business processes, and is sustainable and adaptable to future requirements in the field of digitalization and automation.
+The objective of this group is the creation of a Laboratory and Analytical Device Standard (LADS), a manufacturer-independent open standard, which comprehensively takes on board the requirements of various branches, disciplines and business processes, and is sustainable and adaptable to future requirements in the field of digitalization and automation.

 The information model specified by LADS will be defined into a UA companion specification using OPC UA constructs for the purpose of exposing information for selected high-level use-cases including monitoring & control, notification, program & result management, asset management and maintenance to OPC UA applications.